ketanarlulkar/Book_Summaries/What I Learned About Investing From Darwin.md

 * Any signal that management gives during a meeting is a cheap signal requiring minimal effort.
 And since it is cheap, the signal may be dishonest even if the management is not
 * We ignore - press releases, management meetings and interviews, investor conferences, and earnings guidance since all these signals attempt to favorably impress investors and are generally quite easy to produce
 * Rely exclusively on honest signals from businesses that are costly to produce - past operating and financial performance and scuttlebutt signals from suppliers, customers, competitors, ex-employees, and industry experts
-# Section 3: DON’T BE LAZY—BE VERY LAZY
+# Section 3 - DON’T BE LAZY - BE VERY LAZY
 * High-quality businesses, seem to undergo many changes when measured over days or weeks or months but are much more stable when the period of measurement is years or decades.
 * Grant–Kurtén principle of investing (GKPI).
 GKPI says: When we find high-quality businesses that do not fundamentally alter their character over the long term, we should exploit the inevitable short-term fluctuations in their businesses for buying and not selling
 * Great businesses generally remain great, and bad businesses generally remain bad.